survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 }
 ```

 The most important change has to do with the way we deal with Actions.
-Just like with `AppActions`, `NoteActions` is as light as possible.
+Just like with `LaneActions`, `NoteActions` is as light as possible.
 It operates using the cursor directly as below:

 **app/actions/NoteActions.jsx**